 Nike Basketball Camp Rancho Solano Preparatory School Scottsdale, Arizona

-Nike Basketball Camps are excited to add a complete skills camp in Scottsdale, Arizona this summer at Rancho Solano Prep High School.
-Todd Simon, Head Varsity Coach at Findlay College Prep, will direct this camp from June 24-28, 2013.
+Nike Basketball Camps are excited to welcome back our complete skills camp in Scottsdale, Arizona this summer at Rancho Solano School.
+Andy Johnson, Head Coach at Findlay College Prep (NV), will direct our basketball instructional program.

 Campers will benefit from a low player to coach ratio and can expect to be challenged in a fun and engaging atmosphere.
 On the first day of camp, players will be placed into groups based on age and ability allowing all players to benefit from their camp experience.

 - Skill stations and full court games each day

 - Daily schedule structured to develop players' skills and fundamentals